xp4xbox/Batch-Farm-Simulator/README.md

 1. Restore default buffer size and window size for cmd if changed.
 2. Run Farm.bat anywere you want. (it is a 100% portable application although the save file will be placed in the user's userprofile directory ex. c:\users\xp4xbox)

+NOTE: If the original file does not work or closes unexpectedly, try using compiled .exe.